Are you new to

 Different Light Bulbs and Light Fixtures for Different Setups

 There are a wide variety of lighting options for aquarists.
 This diverse selection allows hobbyists of all levels to provide the right lighting conditions for their particular aquarium inhabitants.
-Aquarium light fixtures are generally grouped into three general categories: Normal output fluorescent lighting, compact fluorescent lighting, and high intensity metal halide lighting.
+Aquarium light fixtures are generally grouped into four general categories (from oldest technology to most innovative): Normal output fluorescent lighting, compact fluorescent lighting, high intensity metal halide lighting, and LED (Light Emitting Didoe) systems.

 Normal Output Fluorescent Lighting